danielstegink/HollowKnight.EnchantedMask/EnchantedMask/SPOILERS.md

 ## Glyph of Betrayal / Glyph of Warriors
  - Rare
  - Unlocked by defeating Traitor Lord.
-Defeating him with Cloth's help unlocks Glyph of Warriors
+Defeating him with Cloth unlocks Glyph of Warriors.
  - Betrayal increases nail damage dealt.
 Warriors deals damage to the nearest enemy after taking damage.

 ## Glyph of the King